vmware-tanzu/velero/site/docs/master/development.md

 * Add/edit/remove protobuf message or service definitions.
 These changes require the [proto compiler][14] and compiler plugin `protoc-gen-go` version v1.0.0.

+The following files are automatically generated from the source code:

+* The clientset
+* Listers
+* Shared informers
+* Documentation
+* Protobuf/gRPC types

+You can run `make verify` to ensure that all generated files (clientset, listers, shared informers, docs) are up to date.

 ## Test

 To run unit tests, use `make test`.
-You can also run `make verify` to ensure that all generated files (clientset, listers, shared informers, docs) are up to date.

 ## Vendor dependencies